Basic Japanese Candlestick Patterns

 Sounds like some kind of voodoo magic, huh?
 “I will cast the evil spell of the Marubozu on you!”
 Fortunately, that’s not what it means.
 Marubozu means there are no shadows from the bodies.
 Depending on whether the candlestick’s body is filled or hollow, the high and low are the same as its open or close.
 Check out the two types of Marubozus in the picture below.

-Black Marubozu contains a long black body with no shadows.
+A Black Marubozu contains a long black body with no shadows.
 The open equals the high and the close equals the low.
 This is a very bearish candle as it shows that sellers controlled the price action the entire session.
 It usually implies bearish continuation or bearish reversal.

 Doji